Pesce Law Group, P.C.

 Our experienced professionals routinely handle a number of non-divorce family law matters for clients throughout the area, including:

-• Protective Orders and Domestic Violence: If you are a victim, there are immediate remedies available that can help ensure safety for you and your child(ren).
+• Protective Orders and Domestic Violence: If you are a victim of domestic violence or abuse, there are immediate remedies available that can help ensure safety for you and your child(ren).
+An order of protection can provide you with relief from harassment from your abuser.

 • Guardian ad Litem: For various reasons, children may need their own legal representation in some family law matters.
 Mr. Pesce is certified by the local courts to perform this function.